zenlyticgreg/zenlytic-docs-gitbook/start_here.md

 ## Git

 Git should be already connected.
-You should continue to default to using Zenlytic's "Managed Repo" setting, which involves no setup.
-If you want to switch from that to a separate repo, you can contact support or follow [our git documentation](https://intercom.help/zenlytic/en/articles/7992579-git-data-model-setup).
+You should continue using Zenlytic's  default "Managed Repo", which involves no setup.
+If you want to switch from that to a separate repo, you can contact support.

 ## Defining your data model

-Documentation on defining your data model can be found [here](../5_data_modeling/1_data_modeling.md).
-In the repo you connected earlier, you'll define the [models](../5_data_modeling/2_model.md) and [views](../5_data_modeling/5_view.md) you want.
+Documentation on defining your data model can be found [here](../5_data_modeling/data_modeling.md).
+In the repo you connected earlier, you'll define the [models](../5_data_modeling/model.md) and [views](../5_data_modeling/5_view.md) you want.
 Here's an example repo for an direct-to-consumer cosmetics brand in our [standard yaml](https://github.com/Zenlytic/demo-data-model) syntax.

 To start defining metrics, go to the [Data Model Editor](https://app.zenlytic.com/data-model-editor) in the Zenlytic UI.